-Figure 16.
+Figure 19.
 2.2 Shrubland Community

-The Shrubland develops as brush species coalesce into large mottes limiting herbaceous production.
-A continuous brush canopy develops within each motte and the plant composition is almost exclusively composed of woody species.
-Herbaceous production is very low and will include plants like threeawn species, hooded windmillgrass, and plains bristlegrass (Setaria vulpiseta).
-Although mesquite is very common on this site, and can potentially create greater than 50 percent of the brush canopy cover, other co-dominant species include granjeno and lime prickly ash (Zanthoxylum fagara).
-Different sub-canopy brush species that can individually compose 0 to 30 percent of the canopy cover include brasil, armagosa, lotebush, and prickly pear (Opuntia engelmannii).
-Bare ground in this phase will typically range from 1 to 20 percent with total litter cover ranging up to 99 percent.
-Gaps in the brush canopy can range from 2 to 45 feet.
+The Shrubland Community develops as brush species coalesce into large mottes and severely limit herbaceous production.
+These mottes form a continuous brush canopy that can expand to cover vast areas and are exclusively composed of woody species.
+Herbaceous production is very low and will include plants like threeawn species, hooded windmillgrass and Rio Grande bristlegrass.
+Although mesquite is very common on this ecological site, other co-dominant species include hog plum, catclaw acacia, blackbrush acacia, and rarely wherry mimosa.
+The subcanopy is very diverse but the most common brush species are granjeno, brasil, lime pricklyash, prickly pear, whitebrush, lotebush, guayacan, and armagosa.
+Bare ground in this phase will typically range from 1 to 15 percent with total litter cover ranging from 30 to 97 percent.
+Gaps in the brush canopy can range from 5 to 50 feet with an average brush canopy gap of about 15 feet.